tcpalmer/nina-scheduler/getting-started.md

 2. Click the Edit icon.
 3. Click the Add Exposure Plan icon.
   * An exposure plan will be added and will default to using the first Exposure Template for this profile (which is the one you just created).
 When you have more templates, you can select the one you want in the Template dropdown.
-  * Set the exposure length (in seconds) in the Exposure field.
+  * Leave the Exposure field blank - it will use the default from the template.
   * Change the Desired field to the number of exposures needed for this plan.
   * Do not change the Accepted value (discussed elsewhere).
 4. Click the Save icon to save your changes.